 Let each man do according as he hath purposed in his heart: not grudgingly, or of necessity: for God loveth a cheerful giver. – 2 Corinthians 9.7

 When we recognize that God has given us everything, and that there is no greater treasure then Him.
-We should want to give Him everything in our lives and more because He is the all supplier of everything that we need.
+We should want to give Him everything in our lives and more because He is the whole supplier of everything that we need.
 Those who are spiritually born again and have the Spirit of God dwelling within them have a hunger for the things of God in their lives.
 The children of God will treasure God above all things and understand what it is to put Him first and love him more than anything else.

 I am thy shield, and thy exceeding great reward. – Genesis 15.1

 For to me to live is Christ, and to die is gain. – Philippians 1.21

 Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, the same loveth little. – Luke 7.47